 - You want to walk everywhere and have everything incredibly accessible;

-- You the most vibrant and bustling city center with thousands of people having fun.
+- You want the most vibrant and bustling city center with thousands of people having fun.

 Pin for later